ropensci/roweb3/content/blog/2020-10-20-searching-medrxivr-and-biorxiv-preprint-data/index.md

 ### Lack of reproducbility

 One of the key tenets of systematic reviews is that literature searches are transparent and reproducible - that is, that a certain search strategy (e.g. "(dementia OR alzheimer) AND lipids") will provide the same number of results each time it is performed.
-However, anecdotal evidence from information specialists and medical librarians suggests that medRxiv's websearch returns inconsistent citations over time.
+However, anecdotal evidence from information specialists and medical librarians suggests that medRxiv's web search returns inconsistent citations over time.

 ### No batch export